Nash Flows over Time with Spillback and Kinematic Waves: Introduction

 \section{Introduction}

 Urban population is rapidly growing worldwide and so is the number of vehicles in metropolitan areas.
 To get control of this rising traffic volume intelligent traffic planning is of central importance.
 In particular it is essential to solve many of the major traffic problems in today's cities, e.g., air and noise pollution and long travel times.
-In other words, a well planned traffic does not only increase the quality of life for traffic users but also benefits the economy and environment.
+A well planned traffic does not only increase the quality of life for traffic users but also benefits the economy and environment.
 Improved navigation systems and the availability of massive amounts of traveling data give a huge opportunity to optimize the infrastructure for the growing demand.
 This draws the attention to more realistic mathematical traffic models and algorithmic approaches for the interplay of individual road users.
 Unfortunately, on the one hand, realistic models used in simulations are mathematically poorly understood and, on the other hand, theoretically precise models that are mathematically well-analyzed are very simplified.
-Our contribution is to extend the theoretical state of the art model by adding a crucial component: \emph{spillback}.
-This effect can be observed in daily traffic situations, e.g., on a highway, where a bottleneck causes a long traffic jam that blocks exits upstream, or during rush hour in a big city where a crossing is impassable due to the congestion of an intersecting road.
-It is no surprise that spillback is of great interest for traffic planners and that it is a core feature of recent traffic simulation tools.
-In other words, introducing spillback is an important step towards closing the gap between mathematical models and simulations.
+Our contribution is to extend the theoretical state of the art model by adding two crucial components: \emph{spillback} and \emph{kinematic waves}.
+These effects can be observed in daily traffic situations, e.g., spillback occurs on a highway, where a bottleneck causes a long traffic jam that blocks exits upstream, or during rush hour in a big city where a crossing is impassable due to the congestion of an intersecting road.
+Furthermore, traffic congestions are observed to move upstream after a bottleneck is removed as vehicles have a certain reaction time to close the gap if a preceding car accelerates.
+In other words, the gaps between vehicles move backwards over time, which causes a wave-like motion of the congestion.
+This phenomenon is therefore called \emph{kinematic waves} and it was first studied from a mathematical perspective by \cite{lighthill1955kinematic,lighthill1955kinematic2}.
+It is no surprise that spillback and kinematic waves are of great interest for traffic planners and that these are core features of recent traffic simulation tools.
+Hence, introducing spillback and kinematic waves is an important step towards closing the gap between mathematical models and simulations.